boardgameio/boardgame.io/docs/random.md

 ```

 This will place a request to a D6 dice roll inside `G`.
-While processing the move, the request gets evaluated and the result placed into `diceValue`, where it can be used for e.g. rendering purposes.
+While processing the move, the request gets evaluated and the result placed into `diceValue`, where it can be used.

 ## Background